|

 All of these things are open almost all of the time, meaning you can visit them at any time of year.
 Thankfully the Gateway Arch had just reopened from months of restorations, so we were still able to enjoy it, but this is a good reminder to check in on times and schedules before you leave for your trip.
 We always find something is under construction when we are traveling, and it’s good to know this before hand rather than be disappointed when you arrive.

 1- The Gateway Arch.
 I will be totally honest, the ride to the top of the arch is tiny.
 5 adult passengers are allowed in a gondola for the 4-minute ride to the top of the arch, and it is very tight.
-It’s mainly enclosed, except for the window on the side, but even then you are only seeing the inside of the arch.
+It’s mainly enclosed, except for the window on the side, but even then you only see the inside of the arch.
 I’m not normally very claustrophobic, but I was very nervous getting into the gondola.
 Thankfully, the ride seemed to pass quickly.
-The view from the top was very cool, but again tiny.
+The view from the top of the Gateway arch was very cool, but again tiny.
 It was crazy to look out of the window and literally be hovering above nothing besides the ground, because of the way the arch is shaped.
-The cost was about $14.
+General admission was about $14 and if you can handle tiny spaces, it was well worth it for a unique experience.

 2- Forest Park.
-Man oh man this park was a beast.
+This park is a beast.
 Forest Park is about 2 square miles and Central Park is about 1.3 square miles, so you can only imagine how gigantic it is.
-The park is owned and operated by the city of St. Louis and it is a gem, with so many various areas to explore, we could have spent the entire day here.
+The park is owned and operated by the city of St. Louis and it is a gem.
+With so many various areas to explore, we could have spent the entire day here.
 Many of the attractions within the park were built for the Worlds Fair in 1904, and still stand today.
 You can go for a boat ride in one of the lakes, ride your bike among many trails, or enjoy a picnic by the Worlds Fair Pavillon.
 Almost everything within the park is free.

 What To Do In St. Louis Forest Park